damiso15/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 * 3-strspn.c - Write a function that gets the length of a prefix substring.
 * 4-strpbrk.c - Write a function that searches a string for any of a set of bytes.
 * 5-strstr.c - Write a function that locates a substring.
+* 7-print_chessboard.c - Write a function that prints the chessboard.

 ## 0-memset.c ##